a difficult diagnosis: feline infectious peritonitis

 Unlike a discussion about diabetes or feline leukemia, FIP (feline infectious peritonitis) can be difficult to explain.
-As a veterinary community, there is a lot we know about FIP, however, there is a great deal that we don’t yet understand.
-Therein lies the difficulty in answering a question such as, “Why do cats get FIP?”
-In short, we don’t completely know the answer.
+As a veterinary community, there is a lot we know about the disease, however, there is still a great deal that we don’t yet understand.
 Here is what we do know.

-As you can see, the question “Doc, why do cats get FIP?” is not an easy one to answer.
-FIP is a complex and frustrating disease.
+As you can see, the question of why cats get FIP is not an easy one to answer.
+Feline infectious peritonitis is a complex and frustrating disease.
 The good news?
-FIP is NOT that common.
-Many veterinarians will go years without ever seeing a case of FIP in their clinic.
+It is NOT that common.
+Many veterinarians will go years without ever seeing a case in their clinic.
 Hopefully, yours will be one of them.